alfdav/alfdav.github.io/about.md

 ---
-title: about
+title: page
-layout: about
+layout: /about
-permalink: /about
+permalink: /about/
 ---

 # work in about